stfc/cloud-docs/source/ClusterAPI/Setup.rst

 .. code-block:: bash

+    # This is based on the K8s in the built image
+    # It's recommended to have an odd quorum of control machines, i.e. 1/3/5
     clusterctl generate cluster $CLUSTER_NAME \
-    # This is based on the K8s in the built image
     --kubernetes-version v1.x.y \
-    # It's recommended to have an odd quorum, i.e. 1/3/5
     --control-plane-machine-count=3 \
     --worker-machine-count=1 > $CLUSTER_NAME.yaml